brug-be/railsgirls_guide/leading_introduction.md

 # Introduction for the lead of the event

 This page is meant to for the lead or organiser of the event.
-This page covers how to introduce the conscepts of HTML/CSS/JS, Ruby and Ruby on Rails
+This page covers how to introduce the concepts of HTML/CSS/JS, Ruby and Ruby on Rails.

 # HTML/CSS/JS

-Html, css and js are the languages that browsers understand.
+HTML, CSS and JS are the languages that browsers understand.
 A web server's job is to create "files" that use these languages and send them to the browser.

 There are several way of doing this.

 Static:

-The server has files saved on it's disks and makes these available to the internet.
+The server has files saved on its disks and makes these available to the internet.

 Dynamic: